ashbeko/Snake-AI/README.md

   It is recommended that anyone using this code have all imported libraries already installed on the IDE to prevent any issues with running the code.

-Here is a video link to the live demo and explanatation provided by the group memmbers https://youtu.be/VzHTWgLqxGE
+Here is a video link to the live demo and explanatation provided by the group members https://youtu.be/VzHTWgLqxGE

+Ashley Bekondo
+BS in Cybersecurity and Networks